Methods list

 get_τ_tuple(τ_fs_ms, f_f)In:

-τ_fs_msresidence time for exchange from myelin to non-myelin water (ms)f_ffast fraction (myelin fraction)
+τ_fs_msresidence time for exchange from fast T2 pool (myelin water) to slow T2 pool (non-myelin water) (ms)f_ffast fraction (myelin fraction)

 Out: